-After way too long letting myself hold me back, I signed up to the training week, the first stage of getting the qualification.
+It took me a long time to sign up for the training week which is the first stage of getting the Mountian Leader Award.
 I was nervous, although I needn’t have been.
 The training is exactly that – training.
 Everyone in the group (out of 6) had different experience levels and different strengths and weaknesses.
 I learnt loads and, by the end, was determined to follow the qualification all the way through to the end.
-Nothing was going to stop me.

-I went away and, over the course of a year, obtained a further 20 quality mountain days (the assessment requires you to have a total of 40).
+After the training, I went away and over the course of a year obtained a further 25 odd quality mountain days (so I had over 40 when I got to the assessment).
 These practice days in the mountains were a lot more ‘quality’ now that my skills had been enhanced and I knew what I needed to practice for the qualification.
 I did my Outdoor First Aid Qualification, another requirement, and read through the syllabus book back to front.

 Heading into the assessment, I felt nerves that I hadn’t experienced since doing my driving test 10 years ago.
 The pressure of being observed and staying focused at all times was horrible.
 Keeping this up for 5 days was nothing short of exhausting, even the fittest, most experienced in our group was feeling the fatigue after a couple of days.
 Being tested when sleep deprived, tired and pressured is all part of it though.

-I passed.
-I can’t tell you how great that felt!
+I can’t tell you how great that felt!!!

 What to expect on your assessment week